Build & deploy pipeline

 Configure the pipeline

 Zerops provides a customizable build and runtime environment for your application.
-Start by adding a zerops.yml file to the root of your repository and modify it to fit your application.
+Start by adding a zerops.yaml file to the root of your repository and modify it to fit your application.

 Here is a basic example for a Node.js application:

-- Create a standard build environment with the Node.js v.20 preinstalled.
+- Create a build environment with Node.js v.20 preinstalled

 npm i